AtanasovAtanas/interactive-content/EN/02-HTML-Structure/02-Forms.md

 ### Input Validation

-* HTML input validation is done automatically by the browser based on special attributes;
+* HTML input validation is done automatically by the browser based on special attributes.
-* The validation only occurs when attempting to submit the form;
+* The validation only occurs when attempting to submit the form.
 * Inputs which are disabled or read-only will not trigger validation.

 ### Input Attributes